Niger Books and Stories

 Niger RPCV Guy Immega has released an e-book, Ancient Egypt’s Lost Legacy?
 The Buduma Culture of Lake Chad, featuring much detailed information about the culture of the very remote, eastern parts of Niger.
-Guy has generously shared his book with us as a PDF file, that you can download and read here (PDF, 7.2 MB).
+Guy has generously shared his book with us as a PDF file.

 Susan Rich (Niger 1984–86)